-5th MT Avulsion Fracture
+5th Metatarsal Avulsion Fracture

 Often referred to as a 'Dancer's fracture,' an avulsion fracture to the 5th MT (metatarsal) affects the bone that connects the little toe to the main body of the foot.
 An avulsion fracture involves a fragment of bone being pulled off.
 This injury is different from a 5th MT stress fracture, which strikes further along the 5th metatarsal and is rarely connected to trauma (see our article for further details).